By Binay Gupta, Algorithm & NLP Engineer

 |6||Casual 9 s blue shoe by Adidas ( 2 pairs)|

 Now, if you want to get the value for those attributes (if present) separately, how would you handle the problem?
 Clearly, you can see that this is a classification problem where each phrase of product details belongs to one of the five attributes.
 We create 6th category as OTHER which means the phrase doesn’t belong to any of them (say, ‘by’).

-Before we look at the nature of the problem, let’s try to understand few concepts first.
-(Note: I may use tag, label and class interchangeably, but they have same meaning here.)
+Before we look at the nature of the problem, let’s try to understand a few concepts first.
+(Note: I may use the tag, label, and class interchangeably, but they have the same meaning here.)

 A discriminative model is quite straightforward in solving the target problem, all it requires is quality data and makes almost no assumption on the distribution of data.
 Given enough clean data, a discriminative model always performs better than a generative model.